Zandirin/Aurora/README.md

 - The user is given links to each section of the page
 - Each option is presented in a way that is always obvious and readable
 - on smaller screens a hamburger menu is provided to ensure mobile users have an optimal experience
-- The navbar meets the user's need to navigate and access content easily
+- The navbar meets the user's need to navigate and access content easily.
+The links quickly scroll the user to the relevant section to make getting around the site simpler and the navbar also "follows" the user to continue that ease of navigation throughout their visit.
 ![Navbar Desktop](assets/images/README-images/navbar-desktop.png)
 ![Navbar Tablet](assets/images/README-images/navbar-tablet-closed.png)
 ![Navbar Tablet Expanded](assets/images/README-images/navbar-tablet-expand.png)